 So instead of that approach, you’ll want to have a more robust – and proven – method for setting those scores.

 First, make sure a job analysis has been done for the position.
 The U.S. Department of Labor’s Occupational Information Network (O*NET®) is a good place to start in order to understand what skills, abilities, and traits particular jobs require.
-After the analysis, you’ll know the exact skill level required for the job, and cut scores will be set with those in mind.
+After the analysis, you’ll know the exact skill level required for the job, and the cut score will be set with those in mind.